Benedetto Aloi

-Benedetto "Benny" Aloi (October 6, 1935 – April 7, 2011) was a New York City mobster who became underboss of the Colombo crime family.
+Benedetto "Benny" Aloi (October 6, 1935 – April 7, 2011) was an American mobster in New York City, who became underboss of the Colombo crime family.
 Aloi was a main figure in the "Windows Case", Aloi was also a major figure in the Third Colombo War.

 Early years

 Benedetto Aloi was born in Brooklyn and later lived in Ozone Park, Queens before relocating to Floral Park in the 1960s.
 Benedetto along with his brother Vincenzo joined their father Sebastian "Buster" Aloi in the Profaci crime family.

 On November 19, 1974, Benedetto Aloi was indicted in Brooklyn along with 156 other mobsters on perjury charges.
 He was accused of lying to a grand jury that was investigating police collusion with an illegal gambling ring.

 On June 28, 1984, Aloi was indicted on loansharking charges.
 Prosecutors alleged that he was involved with Resource Capital Group a company in Lake Success, New York, that lent over $1 million in a year and a half at interest rates of 2 percent or more per week.